brorarangers/brorarangers.github.io/_reports/2017/2017-09-13-clach-home-report.md

 A well taken goal from Clach's Maclennan in the 40th minute delighted the travelling support, especially given the amount of possession Brora had commanded throughout the first half.

-Ally Macdonald levelled the scores shortly after Tokelys no doubt robust half time team talk with a fantastic dipping volley.
+Ally Macdonald levelled the scores shortly after Tokely's no doubt robust half time team talk with a fantastic dipping volley.

 Whilst the Inverness side appeared to be content to return south with a point, the sound of fraying nerves was almost audible from the home support as Brora attacked time after time and the clocked ticked down.